ducky427/ducky427.github.io/_posts/2016-05-11-reagent-dynamic-children.md

 {% endhighlight %}

 Reagent when creating the React component checks if the metadata has a key called `key` and if so it adds it to the components `props`.
 More [here](https://github.com/reagent-project/reagent/blob/master/src/reagent/impl/template.cljs#L269).

+[Mike Thompson](https://twitter.com/wazound) has a great answer on [Stack Overflow](https://stackoverflow.com/questions/37164091/how-do-i-loop-through-a-subscribed-collection-in-re-frame-and-display-the-data-a/37186230#37186230) about the need for a `key` and different strategies to create children with/without keys.